-Here we test the case when the source and target domains are related.
-We consider MNIST$\rightarrow$USPS and MNIST$\rightarrow$MNISTM translation.
+Here we test the case with different datasets, again in one case when the source and target domains are related, in the second case when they are not.
+We consider MNIST$\rightarrow$USPS and MNIST$\rightarrow$KMNIST.
 As in the main text, we are given only 10 labeled samples from the target dataset; the rest are unlabeled.
-The results are in Table \ref{tab:accuracy-ext}, \ref{tab:FID-ext} and Figure \ref{fig:easy-case}.
+The results are shown in Table \ref{tab:accuracy-ext}, \ref{tab:FID-ext} and Figure \ref{fig:easy-case}.

-In this \textit{related domains case} (Figure \ref{fig:easy-case}), GAN-based methods and our approach with our guided cost $\mathcal{F}_{\text{G}}$ show high accuracy $\geq 90\%$.
+In this case (Figure \ref{fig:easy-case}), GAN-based methods and our approach with our guided cost $\mathcal{F}_{\text{G}}$ show high accuracy $\geq 90\%$.
 However, neural OT with classic and weak quadratic costs provides low accuracy (35-50\%).
 We presume that this is because for these dataset pairs the ground truth OT map for the (pixel-wise) quadratic cost simply does not preserve the class.
 This agrees with \citep[Figure 3]{daniels2021score} which tests an entropy-regularized quadratic cost in a similar MNIST$\rightarrow$USPS setup.
 For our method with cost $\mathcal{F}_{\text{G}}$, The OTDD gradient flows method provides reasonable accuracy on MNIST$\rightarrow$USPS.
 However, OTDD has a much higher FID than the other methods.